Chipset090191/inkScape/README.md

 I developed files for SCADA HMI in InkScape app.
 In this projects I`ve used SVG-animation to make it life.
 I attached screenshots down below and there you can see how it works.

 ### Explanation of how fan starts rotating

+We use coordinates x and y as a center point of our rotation in Incscape.
+I also set the mark name "exaust_vent" to get an access to our object.

 <img width="863" alt="Screenshot 2025-03-28 at 19 21 48" src="https://github.com/user-attachments/assets/d3081331-adde-47b4-a010-68aff26a8fda" />

-then we simply open our svg file project by using text editor
+then we simply open our svg file project by using text editor and addign "animateTransform" block.
+So the options we can adjust:
+- repeatCount(definite or indefinite rotation)
+-

 <img width="436" alt="Screenshot 2025-03-28 at 19 19 43" src="https://github.com/user-attachments/assets/01399ddf-93f9-4128-8f05-38fd60872891" />
 -